Emissions reporting

 Sustainability Criteria

-GGCS is not involved in certifying those criteria have been met e.g. conducting onsite audits of producers, rather we receive third party evidence that they have e.g. we are sent producers NDRHI compliance reports that they produce for Ofgem.
+GGCS is not involved in certifying whether those criteria have been met e.g. conducting onsite audits of producers.
+Rather, we receive third party evidence that they have e.g. we are sent producer's NDRHI compliance reports that they produce for Ofgem.

 Non-Domestic Renewable Heat Incentive (NDRHI)